ReiLagoon/ArduinoProject_ESP32/README.md

 # ArduinoProject_ESP32
-A collection of projects I made with Arduino and ESP32.
+A collection of experiments I made with Arduino and ESP32.
+Unsupported.